bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ---

-The goal here is to cut out unnecessary bits and provide headings to summarize key points.
-Paraphrasing is based on my interpretation and comes at the cost of lost context/nuance.
-See linked sources for full text/videos.
+**Note: This is a condensed version of talks by Sam Altman.
+I've trimmed it down to its core points and added headings for readability.
+There is paraphrasing and rephrasing based on my own personal interpretation.
+Please see the sources for the full original transcripts.**

 Sources: